Should You Buy or Rent? Vol. 1: Condo

 The average price of a condo in Toronto is now about $579,000.
 If you were to purchase a condo for this price, your minimum down payment would be $32,900.
 With the average rent for a 1 bedroom apartment being $2,315, this means that you’d have paid $32,900 in rent in just over 14 months.
 Pretty crazy when you think about it like that, right?

 For those with the option, living with family for a year or two is a feasible option to help save for a down payment.
-In fact, The Star reported last year that one-third of young adults are living with their parents for this exact reason.
+In fact, one-third of young adults in Toronto are living with their parents for this exact reason.
 Unfortunately, not everyone has the luxury of being able to live rent-free while they save to buy a place of their own.

 So, point #1 to think about: How long will it take you to save enough for a down payment?